ucldc/ingest_deploy/README.md

 NOTE: need scripts to automate this.

-Other AWS Related Admin Tasks
+Other AWS-related admin tasks
 -----------------------------

 ### Picking up new harvester or ingest code

-When new harvester or ingest code is pushed, you need to create a new generation of worker machines to pick up the new code.
+When new harvester or ingest code is pushed, you need to create a new generation of worker machines to pick up the new code:

-First, terminate the existing machines.

-    ansible-playbook -i ~/code/ec2.py ~/code/ingest_deploy/ansible/terminate_workers.yml <--limit=10.60.?.?>
+* First, terminate the existing machines: `ansible-playbook -i ~/code/ec2.py ~/code/ingest_deploy/ansible/terminate_workers.yml <--limit=10.60.?.?>`

-Then go through the worker create process again, creating and provisioning machines as needed.
+* Then go through the worker create process again, creating and provisioning machines as needed.

 What to do when harvests fail